GodotVR/godot-oculus-demo/README.md

 # License

-This repository is MIT licensed by Bastiaan Olij
+This repository is MIT licensed by Bastiaan Olij unless otherwise specified.
-Note that the addons folder contains plugins with their own licenses
+Note that various folders contains their own licenses applicable to the files contained within that folder.

-The following 3rd party inclusions are also part of this repo:
-- Assets from https://github.com/wburton95/Godot-FPS-Demo which are MIT licensed.
-- Textures from cc0textures.com which are CC0 licensed

 # A note about the physics layers